CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 * Send email to <notebooks@csc.fi> to request workspace owner rights.
 Please include your CSC user account in the mail.
    We will add the capability to create your own workspaces to your account.
 * Login to [CSC Notebooks](https://notebooks-beta.rahtiapp.fi/welcome) and check that you got workspace owner rights.
 It worked, if you see `Manage workspaces` tab in the left panel.
-You can now use the `Create workspace` button to create a new workspace.
+* Create a new workspace.

 ### 2. Find or create custom images

-* The easiest is to use existing Docker image, look these repositories for suitable images:
+* The easiest is to use an existing Docker image, look these repositories for suitable images:
     * [Docker image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds)
     * [Rocker images](https://hub.docker.com/u/rocker) for different RStudio set-ups.
+    * If you would need a few R/Python packages extra compared to existing images, it likely is easiest to add them run-time by the user.
 * To create your own custom image, see [Creating custom Docker images](#creating-custom-docker-images) below.

 ### 3. Create an application in the workspace